ugonnaagwu/practicechangeremote/Week 1/[ENG1.4]Components.md

         }
      }

+Usage: <Homepage />

 #### Function Component

+Function components are called stateless components.

 1. Originally simple, stateless components; expected to return the JSX element to be displayed.
 2. Properties (optional): These arguments are passed in from the component's parent similarly to passing parameters to a function.
 They cannot be changed in the component.
-3. UseState: A hook function that returns a state variable, giving function components a way to manipulate a state the way class components do.
+3. UseState: A hook function that permits to provide a state to a function component.
+It returns a state variable, giving function components a way to manipulate a state the way class components do.

-#### Function Components Examples (two common syntax)
+#### Function Components Examples (two common syntax - with and without lambda function)

 ##### A. Standard Function Syntax